RobbyPrograms/Wheel-of-Meals/LEVELING_SYSTEM.md

 Users can earn XP through various actions:
 - Creating a new recipe post: 50 XP
 - Receiving a like on your recipe: 10 XP
-- Receiving a comment on your recipe: 15 XP
-- Commenting on others' recipes: 5 XP

 ### Ranks and Divisions
 Each rank (except Michelin Star) has 4 divisions to progress through, creating more granular progression: